“Traveling Nurses are Natural Bada*ses” According to Brittany

 The boyfriend didn’t work out, so she decided to stop allowing things to hold her back, swallowed her fears, packed her bags and left her comfort zone for a new traveling nurse career.
 “It’s the BEST thing I’ve ever done,” she exclaims.
 “I’ve grown so much as a nurse and as a person.”

 Brittany jokes that when she gets to each new location, Waze and Google are her best friends.
 And at each new facility, she enjoys the “new job” excitement that not everyone gets to experience so frequently.

 “I get to my new ER and I don’t know anyone.
 I don’t know where the supplies are.
 I vaguely know how to chart because facilities use different systems,” she shares.
 While this might sound overwhelming, Brittany thrives in situations outside of her comfort zone.
 “No matter the hospital, one thing I always know is how to be an ER nurse.
 If you’ve got your core nursing skills down, getting used to the travel nursing part of it will come.”

 Brittany isn’t afraid to ask for help and will question things if it’s necessary.
 “Most importantly, traveling has given me confidence and taken away my apprehension about standing up for my patients, myself and what I believe is right.”

 According to Brittany, “Traveling nurses are natural badasses.
 Who else can adapt and change their location, work environment and basically entire life every three months?!”
 We agree!

 There’s no time like the present to build your confidence and skills while travel nursing!
-Explore thousands of available jobs and start your adventure today.
+Explore thousands of available travel nurse jobs and start your adventure today.